Jeff Robbins: Co-founder Lullabot, Executive Coach

 IVAN: I think it’s cool.
 So, it feels like, at least to me, it feels like 123 Astronaut is you going back to music after this career in technology.
 So, in my mind, you were part of the music scene in Orbit, and then you founded Lullabot, and done some amazing things in the Drupal world and now you're doing Yonder and coaching, and you're also in a band.
 So, the question is, how has the open source mentality that you experienced in between these two bands, and how has running numerous companies and products influenced your perspective of your new band?

 JEFF: Wow, that's interesting.
-I need to acknowledge just sort of the kind of disparate nature of these things, that arguably and I might be the one to argue this, but when I sort of think about it, like having credibility in business and credibility as a songwriter seem mutually exclusive, right? (laughing) You hear every so often, that I don't know, what's his name, the co-founder of Microsoft who just died recently?
+I need to acknowledge just sort of the disparate nature of these things, that arguably and I might be the one to argue this, but when I sort of think about it, like having credibility in business and credibility as a songwriter seem mutually exclusive, right? (laughing) You hear every so often, that I don't know, what's his name, the co-founder of Microsoft who just died recently?

 IVAN: Is it Paul Allen?